What To Do If You Have Lost A Pet

-- DO NOT include your address or your full name, in order to avoid becoming an unwitting victim of fraudulent activity.
+- DO NOT include your address or your full name, to protect against fraud or identity theft.

-Post the flyers in your neighborhood - on poles and other street structures, at stores (grocery stores, drug stores, gas stations, and the like), veterinary clinics, groomers, local parks, etc. When posting your flyer at veterinary clinics and groomers' establishments, take a moment to tell the staff about your lost pet.
-If your pet is brought to them in need of medical care, to check for a microchip, or grooming, they will have your information available and can contact you.
+Post flyers in your neighborhood – on poles and other street structures, at stores (grocery stores, drug stores, gas stations, and the like), veterinary clinics, groomers, local parks, etc. Any time you’re posting a flyer at a veterinary clinic or groomer’s, take a moment to personally tell the staff about your lost pet.
+That way, if your pet is brought in to them by someone else, they will have your story and information readily available and can contact you more easily.

-Talk to your mail carrier, newspaper delivery person and anyone who is regularly in your neighborhood and ask them to keep a look out for your lost pet.
+Talk to your mail carrier, newspaper delivery person and anyone who is regularly in your neighborhood, and ask them to look out for your lost pet.

-Take someone with you and go door-to-door to talk to all the residents in the area where your dog, cat, or other pet was lost.
+Take someone with you and go door-to-door talking to all the residents in the area where your pet was lost.
 Leave a flyer with each person you speak to.
-If no one's home, attach a flyer to the door.
-You'll be surprised how many neighbors will keep a watchful eye out once they know your beloved companion is missing.
+If no one’s home, attach a flyer to the door.
+You’ll be surprised how many neighbors will keep an eye out once they know your beloved companion is missing.

-Place a "lost pet" ad in your local newspaper(s).
+Place a “lost pet” ad in your local newspaper(s), using the same guidelines.

 Be diligent and don’t give up hope!
 Pets have been found weeks, months, and even years after going missing.

-If you are reunited with your pet and he wasn't previously microchipped we encourage you to make that a priority.
-And, in the case of a dog, be sure to have him licensed - both a microchip and a license are tools for your pet to swiftly find his way home.
+If you are reunited with your pet and s/he wasn’t previously microchipped, we encourage you to make that a priority.
+And, in the case of dogs, be sure to have them licensed – having both a microchip and a license greatly increases their chances of finding their way home.